KrumaKruma/MinimaHopping/docs/GETTING_STARTED/parameters.rst

     dt_min, 0.0001, minimal time step of the MD mdmin, 2, Number of minima visited before stopping the MD md_max_steps, 1000, Maximum number of MD steps.
-If reached MH continous. collect_md_data, False, flag to collect MD data which later could be used e.g. in machine learning margin, 0.3, margin for fixing of fragmentation consider bond broken if particle further than (2*max_rcov + 2*margin*max_rcov) symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.005, Maximal force component.
+If reached MH continous. collect_md_data, True, flag to collect MD data which later could be used e.g. in machine learning margin, 0.3, margin for fixing of fragmentation consider bond broken if particle further than (2*max_rcov + 2*margin*max_rcov) symprec, 1e-5, Distance tolerance in Cartesian coordinates to find crystal symmetry for reshape cell operation (see spglib documentation for more info) fmax, 0.005, Maximal force component.
 Used as a stopping criterion for the geometry optimization.